gomorpheus/morpheus-docs/getting_started/installation/overview.rst

 Messaging Tier
 ``````````````
-The Messaging tier is an AMQP based tier along with STOMP Protocol (used for agent communication).
+The Messaging tier is an AMQP based tier.
 The primary model recommended is to use RabbitMQ for queue services.
 RabbitMQ is also a clustered based queuing system and needs at least 3 instances for HA configurations.
 This is due to elections in the failover scenarios RabbitMQ can manage.
 If doing a cross-region HA RabbitMQ cluster it is recommended to have at least 3 rabbit queue clusters per region.
-Typically to handle HA a RabbitMQ cluster should be placed between a load balancer and the front-end application server to handle cross host connections.
+Typically, to handle HA, a RabbitMQ cluster should be placed between a load balancer and the front-end application server to handle cross-host connections.
 The ports necessary to forward in a Rabbit MQ cluster are (5672, and 61613).
 A RabbitMQ cluster can run on smaller memory machines depending on how frequent large requests bursts occur.
 4–8gb of Memory is recommended to start.

 Pros/Cons
 ^^^^^^^^^